-Many customers want to go with a Plan N or Plan D, but are concerned about not getting the Excess Charges covered.
-I am often asked how those charges work and if they should be concerned about Excess Charges.
-This is a very complex issue, but I will try to make it as simple as possible without boring you with too much math and statistics.
+I am often asked how those charges work and if they should be concerned about Medicare Excess Charges under Part B. This can be a very complex issue.
+I will try to make it as simple as possible without boring you with too much math and statistics.

 Basically, there are three contract options for physicians when it comes to Medicare: